Curtiss-Wright: Flight research

-While this marked Curtiss-Wright's departure from preeminence in the aviation industry, one notable spin-off involved Curtiss-Wright's flight research laboratory, founded in 1943 near the main plant at the Buffalo airport.
-During divestiture of the airframe division, the lab was given to Cornell University along with a cash gift to finish the construction of a transonic wind tunnel.
-Cornell Aeronautical Labs, or CAL as it was known, was eventually spun off from the university as a private company, Calspan Corporation, which has been responsible for many subsequent innovations in flight and safety research.
+While this marked Curtiss-Wright's departure from preeminence in the aviation industry, one notable spin-off involved Curtiss-Wright's flight research laboratory, which was founded in 1943 near the main plant at Buffalo Airport.
+During the divestiture of the airframe division, the lab was transferred to Cornell University along with a cash gift to complete the construction of a transonic wind tunnel.
+Cornell Aeronautical Labs, or CAL as it was known, was eventually spun off from the university as a private company, Calspan Corporation, which has been responsible for numerous innovations in flight and safety research.

 Engine development

 After the government gave the development of the Whittle jet engine to GE, the company concentrated on reciprocating engines and propeller production for military transport and civilian airliners.
-With the approaching twilight of the big piston aircraft engine, Curtiss-Wright needed new design inspiration.

-in 1950, Curtiss-Wright licensed the Sapphire jet engine from Armstrong Siddeley in the U.K and manufactured it as the Wright J65.

-It powered models of the Martin B-57, and several other U.S. fighter planes.
+With the twilight of the big piston aircraft engine, Curtiss-Wright needed a new design direction.
+In 1950, Curtiss-Wright licensed the Sapphire jet engine from Armstrong Siddeley in the U.K. and manufactured it as the Wright J65.
+It powered models of the Martin B-57, and several U.S. fighter aircraft.
 Subsequent derivative engines were late and did not find substantial markets.

-For a brief time, Curtiss-Wright licensed rights to the Wankel rotary engine from NSU in 1958 as a possible aircraft power plant.
-For this major innovative engineering project, Curtiss-Wright relied extensively on the design leadership of NSU-Wankel engineer Max Bentele.
+Curtiss-Wright briefly licensed rights to the Wankel rotary engine from NSU in 1958 as a possible aircraft power plant.
+For this project, Curtiss-Wright relied on the design leadership of NSU-Wankel engineer Max Bentele.

 Flight simulators

-In 1954, United Airlines bought four Curtiss-Wright flight simulators at a cost of $3 million.
-These simulators were like earlier ones produced in the late 1940s for airliners with the addition of visuals, sound, and movement.
+In 1954, United Airlines bought four Curtiss-Wright flight simulators for $3 million.
+These simulators were unlike earlier ones produced in the late 1940s for airliners but now included visuals, sound, and movement.
 They were the first of today's modern flight simulators for commercial aircraft.